realmatterio/ArtUSD/README.md

 - Develop a DApp integrating auctions and trading.
 - Incentivize Swapper liquidity via fee sharing.
 - Partner with PQC platforms for quantum-safe integration

+Disclaimer
+[^1]: This white paper is for educational purposes only.
+It is not intended to provide financial, legal, or investment advice, nor does it constitute an offer to sell or a solicitation to buy any securities or tokens.
+The concepts, mechanisms, and smart contracts described are hypothetical and intended for illustrative purposes.
+Readers should conduct their own research and consult with qualified professionals before making any financial decisions.